drbr/drbr.net/src/pages/about.md

 ---
 layout: pageWithTitle.njk
-title: About Me
+title: About me
-subtitle: ''
-metaDescription: About Andrew Brandon
+browserTitle: Andrew Brandon – About
 permalink: /about/index.html
 eleventyNavigation:
   key: About